pluto/ronkathon/src/encryption/symmetric/aes/README.md

 #### ShiftRow

-Shift i-th row of i positions, for i ranging from 0 to 3, eg. Row 0: no shift occurs, row 1: a left shift of 1 position occurs.
+Do a **left** shift i-th row of i positions, for i ranging from 0 to 3, eg. Row 0: no shift occurs, row 1: a left shift of 1 position occurs.

 #### MixColumns